 VESSELS OF OPPORTUNITY

-As of January 2021, the Alaska Chadux Network has retainers with 49 Vessels of Opportunity (VOOs) in numerous Alaskan port cities, including Kodiak, King Cove, Dutch Harbor, Valdez, Nome, Seward, Homer, Whittier, and Cordova.
+As of July 2021, the Alaska Chadux Network has retainers with over 50 Vessels of Opportunity (VOOs) in numerous Alaskan port cities, including Kodiak, King Cove, Dutch Harbor, Valdez, Nome, Seward, Homer, Whittier, and Cordova.

 Each year, ACN conducts VOO training and exercises to ensure vessel crews are familiar with ACN response equipment, recovery tactics, and safety requirements.